-They are not as cheap as some of the pieces you could get at your local hypermarket, but they are generally better built and will last longer.
+They are not as cheap as some of the pieces you could get at your local hypermarket, but they are generally built much better and will last longer.
 At the same time, they are nowhere near as expensive as luggage made by high-end brands such as Louis Vuitton or Rimowa.

-If you are looking for a quick tip on a good suitcase to start your search with for each of the brands, I recommend the following three all of which are available in a variety of sizes including the carry-ons I link to:
+If you are looking for a quick tip on a good suitcase to start your search with for each of the brands, I recommend the following three all of which are available in a variety of sizes including the carry-ons that I link to below:

 - Samsonite Winfield 2 Hardside Carry-On Spinner

 3 of My Favorite Products from Each of the Brands

 Let’s start by taking a look at three of my favorite products from each of the brands.

 They are in no particular order, and there are also many others that didn’t make it into the list yet are worth checking.
 The list should offer you a good starting point if you are looking to buy a piece of Samsonite, Delsey, or American Tourister luggage, though.